sombriks/sombriks-hq/src/pages/blog/0043-knex-still-rocks-on-modern-node.md

 No, but they shouldn't stay on your way.

-For instance, JPA, Spring Data and Sequelize (and [Objection](https://vincit.github.io/objection.js/guide/getting-started.html) too, whi is built on top of knex) offers ways to skip all the model mapping drama and access the database directly.
+For instance, JPA, Spring Data and Sequelize (and [Objection](https://vincit.github.io/objection.js/guide/getting-started.html) too, which is built on top of knex) offers ways to skip all the model mapping drama and access the database directly.

 But there are scenarios where the advantages os that abstract layer worth the